 After breakfast (included), your guide will take you to Dartmoor, a place of myths and legends that has inspired some of the world’s most famous mystery writers, Agatha Christie and Sir Arthur Conan Doyle.
 You'll have enough free time to have lunch (at own expense).

 Then visit the hamlet of Postbridge, best known for its ancient clapper bridge.
 Continue to Tavistock, the lovely hometown of Sir Francis Drake, before heading back to Exeter in the early afternoon to explore the town on your own and have dinner (at own expense).
 Visit the amazing Norman Cathedral, the Royal Albert Memorial Museum and the University of Exeter.Day 3:

 Day 3 is Cornwall day!
 After breakfast (included), leave Devon behind and make your way to Cornwall, one of England’s most picturesque regions, full of rocky cliffs, white sandy beaches, mystic moors and lovely woodlands.
 Visit the civil parish of Launceston, Cornwall's ancient capital, and the nearby Bodmin moor, where your guide will tell you about its mysterious legends.

 Throughout the day, see attractions like Golitha Falls, the small St Neats church and Tintagel Castle, the birthplace of the legendary King Arthur, and have enough free time for lunch (at own expense).

 After breakfast (included), visit the island of St Michaels Mount and the Minack Theatre, which is built dramatically into the cliffs.
-See the parish of Mousehole, the beautiful beaches of Porthcurno and possibly even a pirate of Penzance.
+See the beautiful beaches of Porthcurno and possibly even a pirate of Penzance.
 You'll have enough free time to grab lunch (at own expense).